eye-division/clarebassett/_paintings/gallery1.md

 ---
 title: Figures
 description_markdown: >-
-  Although originally a printmaker, Clare has also produced many painting over the years.
-Working in paint offers many freedoms, which print doesn't allow, or at least makes difficult.
+  Although originally a printmaker, Clare has also produced many paintings over the years.
+Working in paint offers many freedoms, which print doesn't allow, or at least makes more difficult.
 Work on a larger scale is possible and a broader palette of colour is available.
 _gallery_date: 2016-05-01 00:00:00
 permalink: /paintings/figures/
 main_image_path: